ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 * Helm charts on Kubernetes and {{site.data.keyword.openshiftshort}} clusters

-* Operators with a CSV file or Operator bundles with a TGZ file from GitHub repositories deployed on {{site.data.keyword.redhat_openshift_notm}}
+* Operators or Operator bundles with a TGZ file from GitHub or GitLab repositories

 * Operator bundles from {{site.data.keyword.redhat_openshift_notm}} registries